turbot/guardrails-docs/docs/guides/hosting-guardrails/installation/delete-te/index.md

 In this guide, you will:

 - Use AWS Service Catalog to delete an installed TE version.
-- Monitor and troubleshoot the TE deletion process
+- Monitor and troubleshoot the TE deletion process.

-Deleting the old [Turbot Guardrails Enterprise (TE)](/guardrails/docs/reference/glossary#turbot-guardrails-enterprise-te) versions declutters the environment, frees up resources for new deployments and reduces cloud costs.
+Deleting old [Turbot Guardrails Enterprise (TE)](/guardrails/docs/reference/glossary#turbot-guardrails-enterprise-te) versions declutters the environment, frees up resources for new deployments and reduces cloud costs.

 > [!Important]
 > The TE stack and workspace stack will need to be updated in tandem!
 Do not delete the old TE stack until the new, updated stack has completed in CloudFormation